punyararj/thclawpod/README.md

 # ClawPod

 Talk to OpenClaw through Apple HomePod.
 ClawPod bridges HomePod’s voice interface to [OpenClaw](https://openclaw.ai/), letting you have conversations with your AI assistant through any HomePod in your home.

+To use it, run `uv run clawpod.py` on a machine where you already run `openclaw`.
+You can test it with `test_client.py`.
+Import the shortcut file onto your iOS device, to activate it from a HomePod.

 ## How It Works

 It's got two parts, the ClawPod iOS Shortcut and a ClawPod server.

 The HomePod acts as a proxy for the ClawPod iOS Shortcut which runs on your iPhone (via Apple Personal Content).
-That Shortcut connects via HTTP to the ClawPod server, which in turn is a a voice proxy server for the OpenClaw gateway, to which it connects via the `openclaw` command-line client.
+That Shortcut connects via HTTP to the ClawPod server, which in turn is a voice proxy server for the OpenClaw gateway, to which it connects via the `openclaw` command-line client.

 ```